epicEFI/epic-console/README.md

 A TunerStudio plugin and standalone application for the [epicEFI](https://epicefi.com).
 It covers the parts of running an epicEFI ECU that TunerStudio itself does not: firmware flashing, ECU backup, online updates, Lua scripting, and diagnostics.

+## Installation

+A Windows installer is the recommended way to install.
+It bundles the plugin together with the drivers required for flashing on Windows, registers the plugin with TunerStudio, and places a desktop shortcut that opens the standalone console.

 ### [Get the latest release](https://github.com/epicEFI/epic-console/releases/)

 ## Features